It didn't take long for Dave Van Horne to figure out that baseball was where he belonged.

 While in Richmond, Van Horne was introduced to the president of the Atlanta Braves, John McHale, who gave him the opportunity to go to Montreal.
 As the broadcaster for their inaugural season, Van Horne explained the games to Expos fans, as well as a national audience for The Baseball Network on ABC and NBC.

-"I think one of the things that paid off for me when I got into that first year, 1969, broadcasting the Expos games, was the fact that once the game started this was the same game that I'd watched for three years in the International League."
+"I think one of the things that paid off for me when I got into that first year, 1969, broadcasting the Expos games, was the fact that once the game started this was the same game that I'd watched for three years in the International League," Van Horne said.

 Known for his signature 'Up, Up and Away' home run calls, Van Horne was the voice behind exciting moments in the game on radio and television including Willie Mays' 3000th hit, Nolan Ryan's passing Walter Johnson on top of the career strikeout list and Steve Carlton striking out his 4,000th batter.

 After 32 years in Montreal, Van Horne joined the Marlins in 2001 as the team's lead radio voice.
-Van Horne broadcast the Marlins 2003 World Championship season to add to a resume that includes 10 no-hitters, including two perfect games, and three other World Series and National League Championship Series for a Canadian network.
+Van Horne broadcast the Marlins 2003 World Championship season to add to a resume that includes multiple no-hitters.

 He also called the final game in Expos history in 2004 as a member of the Florida Marlins visiting broadcast team.
 Van Horne has partnered in the booth with Don Drysdale, Pee Wee Reese, Duke Snider, Ken Singleton, Buck Martinez and Tom Cheek, winning over fans with his enthusiasm and honesty.